In the Damond case, still waiting

 As we have awaited Freeman’s charging decision for too long now, several readers have written to ask what is happening.
 The song remains the same: we await Freeman’s charging decision.

 In today’s Star Tribune, Brandon Stahl returns to the story to remind us: we await Freeman’s charging decision.
-Stahl doesn’t add much to the story, but he reminds us that Freeman has promised to announce his decision before the end of this year and makes it clear that the case has not been forgotten.
+Stahl doesn’t add much to the story, but he notes that Freeman’s decision should be imminent: he promised to announce his decision before the end of this year.
+Stahl’s story at least makes it clear that the case has not been forgotten.